Plumsail/actions/source/flow/how-tos/sharepoint/get-template-using-power-shell.rst

 There are 2 available commands to get a template:

+:code:Get-PnPProvisioningTemplate

-Get-PnPProvisioningTemplate and Get-PnPProvisioningTemplateFromGallery
+and

+:code:Get-PnPProvisioningTemplateFromGallery

 First one creates a provisioning site template, including all data and all settings.
-Second - gets template from existing templates and searches the galery.
+Second - creates template from existing templates and searches the galery.

-You can find more information about the commands and available options in `oficial MIcrosoft documentation`_ .
+You can find more information about the commands and available options in `official MIcrosoft documentation`_ .

 We'll use first command

-Get-PnPProvisioningTemplate -Out path
+:code: Get-PnPProvisioningTemplate -Out path

 You can also modify already created provisioning template using `other PnP functions`_.